Creatine – The Supplement You Take Till You Die

 Lean Mass Independent of Resting Metabolic Rate: A Randomized Trial.”
 International

-Journal of Sport Nutrition and Exercise Metabolism
+Journal of Sport Nutrition and Exercise Metabolism, U.S. National Library

 of Medicine, pubmed.ncbi.nlm.nih.gov/28871849/.